Zoë Chessa

 Singing from a place of wonder

-Zoë Chessa is an American soprano based in Baltimore, MD, originally from El Paso, TX.
+Zoë Chessa is an American soprano based in Baltimore, MD.
 She is an enthusiastic interpreter of early music, Jewish music, and choral repertoire.
-Seeking to breathe new life into melodies of the past, Zoë approaches historical music with a fresh perspective of continual wonder in the 21st century.
+Seeking to breathe new life into melodies of the past, Zoë approaches music with a fresh perspective of continual wonder in the 21st century.

 The Golden Thread